NicolasSiver/nodebb-plugin-ns-awards/README.md

 # NodeBB Awards

-System for rewarding forum users.
-It allows admin to define set of awards that could be granted to users for special accomplishments.
+A system for rewarding forum users.
+The plugin allows admin to define set of awards that could be granted to users for special accomplishments.

 ![Version](https://img.shields.io/npm/v/nodebb-plugin-ns-awards.svg)
 ![Dependencies](https://david-dm.org/NicolasSiver/nodebb-plugin-ns-awards.svg)